improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

      - PreserveLargeIntegerStrings: if length > 18 digits, numeric candidates removed (avoid precision loss).
 2. Enforcement Phase:
    - Inferred types stored in `InferredTypes`.
-   - Runtime conversion is strict; on first conversion failure for a finalized column type, that column is permanently demoted to `string` and subsequent rows use raw strings.
-(Implemented in the field conversion pipeline invoked by ConvertFieldValue.)
+   - Runtime conversion is strict; on the FIRST conversion failure for a finalized inferred column type, that column is permanently demoted to `string` and subsequent rows use the raw string value (immediate demotion; no “second failure” tolerance at runtime).
+Demotion is one-way and does not emit an additional error after the failure that triggered demotion.
+   - The demotion logic resides in CsvReadOptions.ConvertFieldValue (not shown here).
+It consults internal per-column state (InferredTypeFinalized + inferred type array).
+If future changes alter this behavior (e.g., two-failure tolerance at runtime), this section must be updated accordingly.
    - Casting order: direct parse to the inferred type; no fallback chain except demotion-to-string.

 Custom Conversion: